Items tagged “breast”

 The breast is an apocrine gland seen in both males and females.
 However, in females it has a specific function which is the production of milk.
 Gross anatomy Composition The breast has an inhomogeneous structure which is predominantly composed of adipose tissue and glandular tissue.
 In additi...

 Intramammary lymph nodes (IMLN) are lymph nodes within the breast tissue.
 In breast imaging, they generally fall into BIRADS II lesions 7.
 They can be solitary or multiple.
 This article discusses normal (physiological) intramammary lymph nodes.
 Epidemiology Intramammary lymph nodes are seen in...

 Montgomery glands are large sebaceous glands in the breast, representing a transition between a mammary gland and a sweat gland.
-Gross anatomy Located within the nipple areola complex, Montgomery glands open on to skin surface via protrusions on the skin known as Montgomery tubercles.
-They num...
+Gross anatomy Located within the nipple-areolar complex, Montgomery glands open onto the skin surface via protrusions on the skin known as Montgomery tubercles.
+They...

 Chassaignac bursa (also known as retromammary bursa or submammary serous bursa) is the space behind the breast.
 It contains loose connective tissue and aids in mobility of the breast on the thoracic wall.
 Posteriorly it is bound by the pectoral fascia and anteriorly by the deep layer of the su...

 Aberrations in the normal development and involution of the breast